Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Best pressure relief in the group, especially for shoulders
+• Best pressure relief of the four, especially at shoulders

 • Strong motion isolation for partner movement

-• Softer initial feel without losing all support
+• Softer initial feel without losing overall support

 Who it is best for